cric96/experiments-ac-with-learning/README.md

 ## [Hop count regression](https://github.com/cric96/experiments-ac-with-learning/tree/hop-count-regression)

 This branch contains the experiment in which I try to learn the hop count function using a standard regressor.
-This is the first attempt to mix AC with standard ML technique, so it is a only a PoF.
+This is the first attempt to mix AC with standard ML technique, so it is only a PoF.
+As a simplification, we consider as input only the minimum value within the neighbour.
-### :yellow_circle: Status
+### :green_circle: Status
-On validation.
+Done.
 ### :black_circle: Things discovered
 Nothing special.
 Please refer to the [README](https://github.com/cric96/experiments-ac-with-learning/tree/hop-count-regression#readme) in the hop count branch.